Climate change and civilizational collapse: Scientific consensus and controversy

 In May 2019, The Guardian interviewed several climate scientists about a world where 4 C-change of warming over the preindustrial has occurred by 2100: one of them was Johan Rockström, who was reported to state "It's difficult to see how we could accommodate a billion people or even half of that" in such a scenario.
 Around the same time, similar claims were made by the Extinction Rebellion activist Roger Hallam, who said in a 2019 interview that climate change may "kill 6 billion people by 2100"—a remark which was soon questioned by the BBC News presenter Andrew Neil and criticized as scientifically unfounded by Climate Feedback.
-In November 2019, The Guardian article was corrected, acknowledging that Rockström was misquoted and his real remarks were "It's difficult to see how we could accommodate eight billion people or maybe even half of that".
+In November 2019, the Guardian article was corrected, acknowledging that Rockström was misquoted and his real remarks were "It's difficult to see how we could accommodate eight billion people or maybe even half of that".

-In 2022, the United Nations published a report called Global Assessment Report on Disaster Risk Reduction' (GAR2022) saying societal collapse due to extensive crossing of planetary boundaries is possible.
-The UN report call to preventive policies including incorporating planetary boundaries in the SDG targets.
+In 2022, the United Nations published a report called Global Assessment Report on Disaster Risk Reduction (GAR2022) saying societal collapse due to extensive crossing of planetary boundaries is possible.
+The UN report calls to preventive policies including incorporating planetary boundaries in the SDG targets.
 Allegedly, a senior advisor to the UN Office for Disaster Risk Reduction and contributor to the Global Assessment Report who spoke to Byline Times on condition of anonymity said, that the report was strongly censored before being published, so that "The GAR2022 is an eviscerated skeleton of what was included in earlier drafts".
 However, the study which mentioned this possibility and was included in GAR2022 was a scenario study with no actual measurements or timescales.

 Generally, the number of scientific studies dealing with societal collapse from climate change is rising.